 Changing ERP systems can feel like a Hail Mary pass for manufacturers.
 When it goes right, the move can pay off almost instantly.
 When it goes wrong, however, it could mean game over.

-When the playmakers at sports collectables manufacturer Aminco International Inc. decided the time was right to loft a pass from an in-house system to a
+When the playmakers at sports collectables manufacturer Aminco International Inc. decided the time was right to loft a pass from an in-house system to a cloud ERP environment, they chose the Trek Cloud ERP system from Trek Global Corp.
+It ended up being a winning move, despite some initial connectivity fumbles.

 Based in Lake Forest, Calif., Aminco makes emblematic jewelry and accessories for major league and collegiate sports teams.
 According to its president, Edward Wu, the company came to be a Trek Global customer through a previous relationship with Joel Strangeland, now CEO of Trek Global.
 Wu and Strangeland started working together seven years ago when Aminco adopted Compiere, an open source ERP and customer relationship management (CRM) provider and Trek Global partner, and Strangeland was a consultant on the implementation. "[For us], Trek Global was the next iteration of Compiere," Wu explained.